-Reasons why you should consider taking on the Yorkshire 3 Peaks Challenge, especially if you are looking to raise funds for charity.
+Reasons why you should consider taking on the Yorkshire 3 Peaks Challenge

 When searching the internet it became clear that there wasn’t much information available to novices like us.
 We had a large number of questions but not enough answers, which left us wondering what we would discover on the day.